Nadia Gooray, Progam Director

 Natalie started practicing yoga in 2010 while studying Public Relations at VCU.
 She attended her first Project Yoga class, a Feel Good Friday Flow in 2013.
 From that first class, she knew that PYR would be her home-sweet-Om.

 Years of working in non-profit communications instilled in Natalie the importance of community service work.
-After completing her master’s degree in Strategic Public Relations at VCU, she moved to Hawaii to take a much needed recovery year, returning to RVA and rejoining the PYR community in 2017.
+After completing her master’s degree in Strategic Public Relations at VCU, she moved to Hawaii to take a much needed adventure year, returning to RVA and rejoining the PYR community in 2017.

 Natalie credits her yoga practice as the source of balance and well being in her life through periods of change, loss and grief, adventure, and personal growth.
 She is passionate about PYR’s mission to serve the community with accessible and affordable yoga, helping more people experience the life changing benefits.